yujinakayama/NAKPlaybackIndicatorView/README.md

 ### Bar Count, Size, and Spacing

-Bars can be customized via a `NAKPlaybackIndicatorViewStyle`.
+Bars can be customized via `NAKPlaybackIndicatorViewStyle`.

 ### Color